stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ## Message Convenience

-With the framework in place we add some additional helper functionality to the message handler:
+With the framework in place we add the following helper functionality to the message handler class:

-- We add the convenience `init()` method to initialises the builder to a common configuration (errors and warnings only).
+- A convenience `init()` method that initialises a handler to a common configuration.

-- Next we add the `AbstractMessageCallback` class which is a skeleton implementation that handles the mapping of the severity and type fields.
+- The `AbstractMessageCallback` which is a skeleton implementation for a message callback that handles the mapping of the severity and type fields.

-- We add a concrete implementation of this skeleton class created by the `writer()` factory method that formats and outputs a message to a writer.
+- A concrete implementation created by the `writer()` factory method to formats and output a message to a writer.

-- Finally we add the `CONSOLE` implementation that dumps the message to the console (which now becomes the default callback in the builder).
+- And finally the `CONSOLE` implementation that dumps a message to the console (which we use as the default callback in the builder).

 ## Integration